The Sample Complexity of Parameter-Free Stochastic Convex Optimization: Introduction

 When the Lipschitz constant is also unknown but lies in the range $[1,\ell]$, then the lower bound on the PoA (for constant probability guarantees on the suboptimality) becomes $\Omega( \sqrt{\ln \ln \rho } + \min\{\ell,\rho\} / \sqrt{T} )$ \cite{carmon2024price}.
 This lower bound is matched up to logarithmic factors by a combination of \citet{carmon2022making} and \citet{cutkosky2019artificial}.

 There are numerous practical implementations of parameter-free stochastic optimization methods \cite{ivgi2023dog,orabona2017training,chen2022better,kempka2019adaptive,kreisler2024accelerated,defazio2023learning}.
-These papers primarily address large datasets where overfitting is less of a concern.
+These papers primarily address large data sets where overfitting is less of a concern.
 Thus, while our emphasis is on sample efficiency, these papers focus on improving computational efficiency by eliminating the overhead of hyperparameter search.

 \myparagraph{Cross-validation} The holdout method splits the data into a training set and a validation set.
 It fits the model on the training set and uses the validation set to choose the final model.
-A more sophisticated approach is $K$-fold cross-validation which evenly splits the data into $K$-folds, and for each fold $k$, retrains the model on the other $K-1$ folds and holds out the remaining fold.
+A more sophisticated approach is $K$-fold cross-validation, which evenly splits the data into $K$ folds, and for each fold $k$, retrains the model on the other $K-1$ folds and holds out the remaining fold.
 Generalization error is estimated by averaging the error across the $K$ held out folds \cite[Chapter 7]{hastie2009elements}.
-Cross-validation requires some form of algorithmic stability to provide theoretical guarantees \cite{kearns1997algorithmic} but this is not necessary for the holdout method (see \Cref{sec:model-selection-techniques}).
-In practice, cross-validation is often more sample efficient than the holdout method but becausee it requires $K$ times more compute, it is not popular for compute-constrained machine learning.
+Cross-validation requires some form of algorithmic stability to provide theoretical guarantees \cite{kearns1997algorithmic}, but this is not necessary for the holdout method (see \Cref{sec:model-selection-techniques}).
+In practice, cross-validation is often more sample efficient than the holdout method but because it requires $K$ times more compute, it is not popular for compute-constrained machine learning.

 \myparagraph{Methods for mitigating overfitting} \citet{blum2015ladder} develop a method for preventing overfitting to leaderboards for bounded objectives such as accuracy.
 In contrast, our analysis applies to unbounded losses such as cross-entropy. \citet{breiman1984classification} proposes the one standard error rule for mitigating overfitting in decision trees.
 Unfortunately, this rule is restricted to models that can be ordered by a complexity metric and lacks a strong theoretical basis for tuning learning rates.